 Need detailed data for a longer period?
 Purchase the exact GICS Sector & Industry weightings of S&P 500 since 3/31/1979.
 We guarantee a full refund if you are not fully satisfied with the data for any reason.

-Purchase S&P 500 Sector Valuation Dataset by Siblis Research that includes quarterly earnings, outstanding shares, share prices and historical sector classifications of all current & past index components since 3/31/1979.
-The dataset includes also GICS sector and industry specific Total Performance indices and quarterly sector and industry weightings since 1979.
+Purchase S&P 500 Sector/Industry Valuation Dataset by Siblis Research that includes quarterly earnings, outstanding shares, share prices, market caps and historical GICS Sector & Industry classifications of all current & past index companies since 3/31/1979.
+The dataset includes also sector & industry specific Total Performance indices, sector & industry weightings and industry specific P/E, P/B, CAPE ratios and EV/EBITDA multiples.
 Check the sample file from here.

 Changes in the sector weights during the past 10 years

-Between 12/31/2006 and 12/31/2015, the biggest change in sector weighting has happened with financial industry.
-The global financial crisis of 2008 dropped the weight of this sector temporarily to only 11%.
-Financial services started to recover quickly but the sector is still 6 percentage points smaller than it was before the crisis.
-Information technology sector has risen with the help of Apple from 15% to 20%.
+Between 12/31/2006 and 12/31/2016, the weighting of financial sector has decreased considerably.
+The global financial crisis of 2008 dropped the weight of the sector temporarily to just 11%.
+Financial services recovered quickly after the crisis but the sector is still much smaller compared to other sectors than it was before the crisis.
+Information technology sector has risen with the help of Apple, Microsoft and Alphabet from 15% to over 20%.
 Currently, the weight of Apple is 3.7% of the whole index.
 Since 2009, the weight of energy sector has halved and its currently just 6.9%.
 The sharp decrease in oil prices has caused big worries for energy companies.
-In the beginning of 1980, energy was clearly the largest sector, constituting 25% of S&P 500.
-Also materials are now just a fraction of what the sector used to be 35 years ago.
+In the beginning of 1980, energy was clearly the largest sector, constituting 25% of the S&P 500.
+Also material companies are now just a fraction of what the sector used to be 35 years ago.

 S&P 500 sector history